DayanaUzunova/Angular-FinalProject/README.md

 git clone https://github.com/DayanaUzunova/Angular-FinalProject
 ```
 ## To see my database:
 My database is in the forum folder.
+I am using MongoDB.

 ## Open two terminals:
 First Terminal (Node.js server):